A FEW WORDS ABOUT DOUG . . .

-INSPIRATION ~ Much of my friendly happy artwork was inspired by him.
-He taught by example ~ helping me to see people in their best light with leeway to be themselves.
-He forgave often, giving folks the benefit of the doubt, reminding me that we never know what is really going on in someone else's heart.
-He embraced light-heartedness and treasured his memories.
+INSPIRATION He inspried much of my friendly heart-warming artwork.
+He taught by example, helping me to see people in their best light with leeway to be themselves.
+He forgave often, gave folks the benefit of the doubt, reminded me that we never know what is really going on in someone else's life.
+He embraced light-heartedness and treasured memories.
 His friends, kids and grandkids were everything to him.
 "Don't take life too seriously.
 It's all good," he often shared.
 Most importantly, he taught me what REAL love was.
-I'm so grateful for our 25 years together ~ and I hope I remember to use what he taught me until we see each other again.
+I'm so grateful for our 25 years together and I hope I remember to use what he taught me until we're together again.

 WELCOME TO MY "LIFE STORY" PAGE!

-This page is all about my background and events that helped me grow into an award-winning "Americana" fine artist ~ from my first grade report card to present.
+This page is all about my background and events that helped me grow into an award-winning Americana fine artist, from my first grade report card to present.
 "She loves artwork of all kinds and is a tireless worker," shared my inspiring first grade teacher Sister Rita Mae Fischer, who sadly passed away May 2023 at 94.
-Remarkably, her words are still true.
+Her words are still true.

 LIFELONG INSPIRATIONS